About the Distinguished Visiting Lecturer Program

 Funding

-A maximum of $15,000.00 is made available every fiscal year (April 1 to March 31) to provide partial financial support for units’ nominations.
+Each fiscal year, $20,000 is made available to provide partial financial support for approved nominations.
 It is expected that four to six visits will be approved each year.

 Upon approval, the nominator will be asked to identify a FOAP and the approved amount will be transferred.
 The department hosting the visitor is expected to directly pay all expenses relating to the visit.
-Within 30 days of the conclusion of a visit, a copy of the final expenditures should be sent to the Office of the President, 200 Administration Building.
+Within 30 days of the conclusion of a visit, a copy of the final expenditures is to be provided the Office of the President.

 Visit arrangements